mediaformat/fediembedi/readme.md

 ### Does this plugin store my login info?

-No, this plugin uses oAuth 2.0.
+No, this plugin uses [OAuth 2.0](https://oauth.net/).
 You will be sent to login to your Instance and redirected to your site with a secure token.
-Similar to how apps connect to your account
+Similar to how you would connect a mobile app to your account

 ## Changelog

+### 0.5.0
+* Mirror plugin on Github for use with [Github Updater](https://github.com/afragen/github-updater)

 ### 0.4.1
 * Readme updates